-To an imposter, there’s nothing more terrifying than making the wrong decision and being proven incompetent.
+To the imposter, there’s nothing more terrifying than making the wrong decision and being proven incompetent.
 He or she won’t make a decision until they have all the answers, which of course they never will.

 3. Denial of fear

 Everyone’s afraid of something.
-But people who suffer from imposter syndrome are internally shaking with a fear of potential failure, even if they never outwardly show it.
-Their startup failing?
+But people who suffer from imposter syndrome are internally shaken with a fear of potential failure, even if they never outwardly show it.
+Their startup is failing?
 Not a possibility.
 Letting their team down?
 No chance.
 They’re 100% in control at all times.
 Or so they want you to think.

-The good side of being a fraud
+The good side of being an imposter

 As it turns out, having imposter syndrome can actually be a good sign.
 How so?
 People with imposter syndrome tend to be perfectionists, which means they’re highly motivated and more likely to spend extra hours working to make sure they excell in every single field.
 So if you do suffer from imposter syndrome, chances are you’re doing a pretty good job 😉